TestL-ab/TestL-ab.github.io/src/pages/docs/sdk.md

 In order to evaluate a feature, the SDK considers several attributes of a feature, all of which are stored in or can be calculated from the in-memory representation of the feature configuration:

-1. Is the feature active?
+1. Is the feature active or paused?
 2. Is the current date within the start and end date of the scheduled feature
 3. If the feature is a rollout or an experiment, what percent of users should be exposed to the feature?
 4. If the feature is an experiment, is the experiment active for this particular user?